Chicago, USA

 Chicago is offers so much fun for all ages.
 The beaches on the summer months are full of activities, from yoga, to jet skiing, to rollerblading to volleyball.
 The beaches are very lively, and certainly a must when visiting the city.
 Either Oak Street Beach or North Avenue, you can grab a bite to eat while people watching and enjoying the beautiful breeze from the lake.

-The boat architecture tours are very interesting, but it is a little heavy to your pockets, If you want an alternative way for a boat tour, I'd suggest taking the boat taxi from Navy Pier to Willis Tower, or vice-versa.
+The boat architecture tours are very interesting, There is a lot of information and quite hard to retain all the info shared.
+If the architecture tours are too heavy for your pocket, an alternative way is taking the boat taxi from Navy Pier to Willis Tower, or vice-versa.
 It usually takes 20 minutes and it's less than 1/3 of the cost of the architecture tour.
+Of course with it you are not getting the knowledge and the curiosities of this beautiful city, but if you want just to enjoy a nice boat ride, this is a great option.

-If you have kids with you, don't miss taking them to play on the Millennium Park Crown Fountain, and then walk on the beautiful BP Bridge to the Maggie Dailey Park.
+Another great place to take your kids is to go play at the Millennium Park Crown Fountain during the hot summer months (come prepared, they will get soaked here), and then walk on the beautiful BP Bridge to the Maggie Dailey Park.
 Your kids won't want to leave this place, so make sure to take some refreshments to spend a good amount of time there.
 The park is open until 11pm at night, which is nice during the summer nights.